ItsHarfer/My-Movie-Database/README.md

 - Python 3.10+
 - JSON for data persistence
-- Modular structure with clean separation of concerns
+- Modular structure with clear separation of concerns

 ---